 The Santa Cruz de Tenerife Carnival is a pre-Lenten carnival that takes place over an entire month!
 The main week of carnival is the week prior to Ash Wednesday when the celebration kicks into high gear.
 During this week businesses shut down and everyone heads out to party.

-Tenerife Carnival is unescapable!
+Tenerife Carnival is inescapable!
 Its when the whole city gets wild and lets loose.
-The carnival begins with several competitions like awards for the best murgas (musical troupes) and many other singing and dancing competitions.
+The carnival begins with several competitions like awards for the best Murgas (musical troupes) and many other singing and dancing competitions.
 There is also the crowning of the Carnival Queens.

 After the crowning of the Carnival Queens is when the party begins in Tenerife.
 For two weeks the streets of Tenerife are filled with colour, costumes and joy.
 Tenerife Carnival is jam-packed with numerous parades, shows, concerts, masquerade balls, and non-stop parties.